german-in-austria/dioe-public-api/README.md

 ## Basics

-Controllers should not call DAOs directly and contain no significant business logic.
-Services only deal with business logic, not with the transport protocol or the persistance layer.
-DAOs and Services can call each other to combine data, if necessary.
-All methods must have type signatures, especially in controllers.
+- Controllers should not call DAOs directly and contain no significant business logic.
+- Services only deal with business logic, not with the transport protocol or the persistence layer.
+- DAOs and Services can call each other to combine data, if necessary.
+- All methods must have type signatures, especially in controllers.
 Requests should usually not take longer than 250 ms.
+- Object properties coming from Postgres are automatically converted to `camelCase`, I. e. `SELECT id as user_id from users` will result in `[{userId: 1}, …]`.
+This is accounted for in the generated types.

 ## Stack